jalakaumadevi2-cell/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-Movie Recommendation System using Machine Learning, TF-IDF, and Cosine Similarity.
+A Machine Learning based Movie Recommendation System that suggests similar movies using Content-Based Filtering.
+The project uses TF-IDF Vectorization and Cosine Similarity to analyze movie titles and genres and recommend movies based on user input.